 - Do NOT send personal information (e.g. credit or debit card number, Social Security number, online passwords or PIN) in response to an email request from anyone or any entity.

 - Review your statements.
 Check your monthly statements to verify all transactions.

-- Always log off the website after you have submitted an application or concluded a secure online session (such as Online Banking).
+- Always log off the website after you have submitted an application or concluded a secure online session (such as Online Access).

 - Be careful and selective before providing your email address to a questionable website.
 Providing your email address makes you more likely to receive fraudulent emails.

 Remember, Bank of Albuquerque will never ask you for personal information via email.

 For more information about protecting yourself online, phishing scams and identity theft, visit: